SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

     in the final learned rule.
 Finally, the individual elements in the explanation are color-coded to show which variables share the same identity.
 2. An image that shows the graph of how variable identities were combined.
-Use the visualize identity graph to create a graph that shows how identities were used to determine the variablization of a learned rule.
+Use the `visualize identity_graph` command to create a graph that shows how identities were used to determine the variablization of a learned rule.
 This shows all identities found in the chunk and how the identity analysis joined them based on the problem-solving that occurred.
 This can be useful in determining why two elements were assigned the same variable.

 Note that Soar will automatically attempt to launch a viewer to see the image